pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

     .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn

       * What are recipes?
+      * What are the core components that make up a recipe?
-      * How should I structure my own recipe?
+      * How should I structure a new recipe?

 What are Recipes?